 |Old Hickory #5 Ball Clay||7.70||7.9|

-This is an industrial tableware glaze recommended by tech support at Fusion Frits.
-It not only fires hard and crystal clear but has outstanding suspension and application properties.
-You may think that you already have a good transparent cone 6 glaze, but try comparing it side-by-side with this (especially on a porcelain piece).
+This was an industrial tableware glaze recommended by tech support at Fusion Frits.
+It fires hard and crystal clear but has outstanding suspension and application properties.
+However, the frit is not carried by most suppliers so we are recommending the G2926B recipe instead.

-The magic for the way this glaze fires and its hardness and durability lie in the variety of fluxes in contains and the very low boron content coupled with high SiO2 and Al2O3.
+The magic for the way this glaze fires and its hardness and durability lie in the variety of fluxes it contains and the very low boron content coupled with high SiO2 and Al2O3.
 The fluxes most likely to create micro-bubbles at this temperature are sourced in a frit.
 It has the traditional CaO and KNaO, but the talc adds MgO and the frit adds SrO plus a tiny bit of BaO.
-This mixed-oxide effect produces a very well melting glaze yet having excellent body (considering it has only 18% of a low-boron frit).
+This mixed-oxide effect produces a very well-melting glaze having excellent body (considering it has only 18% of a low-boron frit).

 -Screening at 80 mesh is required during preparation if your wollastonite has agglomerated (otherwise your slurry will be full of tiny lumps).

 To prepare it for use, target a specific gravity of 1.5 (divide the total weight of powder by 1.08 to derive the amount of water to use).
-Add a flocculant (epsom salts, vinegar) to make it creamy.
-See the thixotropy glossary entry link below for more information on doing this.
+If needed, add a flocculant (epsom salts, vinegar) to make it creamy.

 Plainsman M340 Transparent liner with various stains added (cone 6).
 These bubbles were fired on a bed of alumina powder, so they flattened more freely according to melt flow.
 You can see which stains flux the glaze more by which bubbles have flattened more.
 The deep blue and browns have flowed the most, the manganese alumina pink the least.
 This knowledge could be applied when mixing these glazes, compensating the degree of melt of the host accordingly.